Sexual Exploitation Lawyers Toronto

 What is important is the nature of their relationship.
 A position of trust creates an opportunity for an individual to persuade or influence a young person.

-There exists some legal authority to suggest that the accused must appreciate that he is in a position of trust or authority and must consciously use that position to obtain the sexual participation of the young person.
+There exists some legal authority to suggest that the accused person must appreciate that they are in a position of trust or authority and must consciously use that position to obtain the sexual participation of the young person.
 There must be some indication that there was oppressive or exploiting conduct which, in context, demonstrates an abuse of the position.

-If the accused intends to have sexual interaction of any kind with a young person, and with that intention makes contact with the young person’s body, he has “touched” her for the purposes of a sexual exploitation charge.
+If the accused person intends to have sexual interaction of any kind with a young person, and with that intention makes contact with the young person’s body, they have “touched” the complainant for the purposes of a sexual exploitation charge.
 Touching involves physical contact with any part of a person’s body.
 The contact may be direct, for example, touching a person with a hand or other part of the body, or indirect, for example, touching a person with an object.
-Force is not required.
+Applying force to the complainant not required.
 Nor does it matter whether the young person agreed to the touching.
 The touching must be intentional, as opposed to accidental.

 The touching had a sexual purpose if it was done for the accused person’s sexual gratification or for the purpose of violating the young person’s sexual integrity, including any act meant to degrade or demean the young person in a sexual way.

-Can an accused be guilty of sexual exploitation if he didn’t know the young person was under eighteen years of age?
+Can an accused be guilty of sexual exploitation if they didn’t know the young person was under eighteen years of age?

-It is not a defence that the accused believed that the complainant was eighteen years of age or more at the time the offence is alleged to have been committed unless the accused took all reasonable steps to ascertain the age of the complainant.
+It is not a defence that the accused believed that the complainant was eighteen years of age or older at the time the offence is alleged to have been committed unless the accused took all reasonable steps to ascertain the age of the complainant and honestly believed the person they were touching was at least eighteen years old.

-Anyone found guilty of sexual exploitation will be placed on the sexual offender registry (SOIRA) for a period of at least ten years.
+Anyone convicted of sexual exploitation will be placed on the sexual offender registry (SOIRA) for a period of at least ten years and potentially.
 Where the Crown prosecutes the charge by indictment, the minimum period of time on the registry is twenty years.
+In some cases, a person convicted of sexual exploitation can be placed on the sexual offender registry for life.

 Whether the Crown Attorney proceeds summarily or by indictment will also dictate the mandatory minimum punishment and maximum punishments for the offence.

-Where the Crown proceeds summarily, the mandatory minimum punishment for sexual exploitation is fourteen days in jail up to a maximum of eighteen months in jail.
-Where the Crown proceeds by indictment, the minimum punishment is forty-five days in jail up to a maximum punishment of ten years in jail.
+Where the Crown Attorney proceeds summarily, the mandatory minimum punishment for sexual exploitation is 90 in jail up to a maximum of two years in jail.
+Where the Crown Attorney proceeds by indictment, the minimum punishment is one year in jail up to a maximum punishment of fourteen years in jail.